shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 __3) Use the last two subtasks to explain the behavior of the given code when you omit the argument somestring.
 If possible verify your results with the printf function of gdb.__
 __solution:__
-If format string is specifiefd and no parameter is passed, then it fetches the content from top of the stack (in ourr case `somestring`).
+If format string is specifiefd and no parameter is passed, then it fetches the content from top of the stack (in our case `somestring`).

 ![img](../task4/images/8_3.JPG)